lyuben-todorov/lowlife/README.md

 # lowlife

-A single-page plain html/css artist portfolio website using bootstrap and bootstrap-based libraries.
+A desktop-focused, single-page, plain html/css artist portfolio website using bootstrap and bootstrap-based libraries.